gullerya/object-observer/README.md

  - Consider adding support for a Symbol defined object properties. __Status__: in progress

 #### Versions
+- __0.2.2
+  - Fix: Switched internal implementation to use `Map` instead of `WeakMap` object, due to this [issue](https://github.com/Microsoft/ChakraCore/issues/2419) in Edge browsers.
+Once the Edge will be fixed, I'll switch back to 'weak' maps.

 - __0.2.1__
   - Bug fix: implemented 'non-observable' object types functionality for the ones, that their observation is meaningless (or even harmful and bug causing); 'non-observables' are: `Date`, `Blob`, `Number`, `String`, `Boolean`, `Error`, `SyntaxError`, `TypeError`, `URIError`, `Function`, `Promise`, `RegExp` (see this [issue](https://github.com/gullerya/object-observer-js/issues/2) for more details)